 - The Fellowship stipend may not cover all expenses for the project.
 Below are listed those expenses that are eligible for reimbursement.

 - Round trip economy airfare to the research site.
 Receipts, flight itinerary and boarding passes are required for reimbursement.
-Tickets should be purchased directly from the carrier or through a SUNY approved agent, e.g. Euro Lloyd Travel (NYC).
-DO NOT purchase tickets through a third party vendor such as Expedia or Travelocity.
+Tickets should be purchased directly from the carrier or through a SUNY approved agent.
+DO NOT purchase tickets through a third-party vendor such as Expedia or Travelocity.

 - Costs of any required immunizations or prophylaxis, foreign Visa-related expenses and required health/evacuation insurance.

-- Additional ground transportation at the research site, approved direct costs of research such as translators, enrollment in a language course at the international site, etc. These miscellaneous expenses should be included in the budget and are subject to pre-approval.
+- Airport transfers and additional ground transportation at the research site, approved direct costs of research such as translators, enrollment in a language course at the international site, etc. These miscellaneous expenses should be included in the budget and are subject to pre-approval.

 - Advances on expenses are not permitted by the Stony Brook Foundation or the Research Foundation.